bluemods/kxml2/readme.md

         url "https://jitpack.io"
     }
     maven {
-        // bluemods: since bintray is gone, we now need this dependency url 'https://gitlab.com/api/v4/projects/26729549/packages/maven'
+        // bluemods: since bintray is gone, we now need this for the xmlpull dependency url 'https://gitlab.com/api/v4/projects/26729549/packages/maven'
     }

-    // don't need this
+    // Only use for Java 9
     // maven { url "https://dl.bintray.com/unverbraucht/java9-fixed-jars"}
 }